15 Best Sad and Heartbreaking Movies on Hulu (November 2024)

 There is something so cathartic about having a good cry.
-Tragedy is one of the most powerful emotions that a human being is capable of feeling – it is no wonder Greek playwrights used it as an effective tool of storytelling.
-Be it irony, grief, a fall from pride, or complicated relationships – these movies highlight the deepest vulnerabilities.
+Tragedy is one of the most powerful emotions a human being can feel – it is no wonder Greek playwrights used it as an effective storytelling tool.
+These movies highlight the deepest vulnerabilities, be it irony, grief, a fall from pride, or complicated relationships.
 However, the nuances of storytelling have evolved over the centuries, and cinema is open to exploring a range of genres.
-So, if you want to watch some heartbreaking dramas, we have put together a list of films on Hulu that you might like!
+So, if you want to watch some heartbreaking dramas, we have compiled a list of Hulu films you might like!

 How many sounds do you need to hear before you can afford to go deaf?
 This is the question that takes forward the plot of ‘The Ultimate Playlist of Noise.’
 Directed by Bennett Lasseter, this film follows high school senior Marcus Lund (Keean Johnson), who loves music and sound in general.
 However, disaster strikes hardest when he is diagnosed with a tumor that will take his hearing away.
 Lund thus decides to make a playlist of 50 sounds, aka “noise,” and sets off on a cross-country trip for the same.
 His experiences along the way make for the rest of this moving film.
 You can stream it here.